 American Chordata — A biannual magazine of fiction, nonfiction, essay and poetry, as well as art and photography.
 Seeks “work that is brave, illuminating, and emotionally detailed.”
 Doesn’t mention payment.
 Submissions accepted through Submittable.

 Analog — Sci-fi.
 Analog; pays 8-10¢/word for short fiction up to 20K words, 6¢/word for serials (40-80K words); “Basically, we publish science fiction stories.
 That is, stories in which some aspect of future science or technology is so integral to the plot that, if that aspect were removed, the story would collapse.”

-The Antioch Review — Wants “a story worthy of the serious attention of the intelligent reader, a story that is compelling, written with distinction.
+The Antioch Review — Literary fiction.
+Wants “a story worthy of the serious attention of the intelligent reader, a story that is compelling, written with distinction.
 5K words.

-Apex Magazine — pays 6¢/word up to 7,500 max.
-Dark sci-fi and fantasy.
+Apex Magazine — Dark sci-fi and fantasy.
+Pays 6¢/word up to 7,500 max.
 Samples online.
 Wants exclusive submissions.
 Responds in 30 days.

 The Atlantic — Interested in great fiction, nonfiction and poetry.
 Read the magazine to know what they want.
 No mention of payment; huge bragging rights.
 Open to submissions from September 1 through May 31.

 Barrelhouse — Nonfiction and book reviews up to 8K words.
 Pays $50 and two contributor copies.
 Simultaneous submissions okay.

 Beneath Ceaseless Skies — Fantasy ONLY.
 Pays 6¢/word up to 11K words.
 Accepts simultaneous submissions IF you say so up front and tell them the MINUTE you get accepted elsewhere.
 Samples online.
 Response time up to 7 weeks.